 In 1981, Henry Nakata Jr, a 3rd generation Japanese American launched Aspen Ten to produce the SOLAR-JI as its exclusive product.

-Founded in San Jose Japantown, California Aspen Ten offers a full line of Shoji products as well as custom designed interior environments.
+Founded in San Jose Japantown, California Aspen Ten offers a full line of standard and custom Shoji products.
 Like much of Japanese culture (martial arts, Taiko, sushi, etc.) Shoji have gone from local community family-based culture to being fully adopted by mainstream American lifestyle.

 Aspen Ten’s heritage values the material object as well as the often neglected ESSENCE of traditional arts, the non-material aspects.
 Designing with elegant simplicity Aspen Ten’s Shoji affirm the qualities of peaceful and serene.